dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-Easily create dev, qa, CICD and production environments in parallel using the same templates
+Easily and reliably create dev, qa, CICD and production environments in parallel using the same templates

 +++

-Namespace based environment means that multiple environments can coexist without stepping on each other
+Namespace based environment (stack names) means that multiple environments can coexist without stepping on each other

 +++